 NPDES Permittee Membership:

-NPDES permittee members of the Task Force shall consist of any private or public entity which is issued a NPDES wastewater permit for a discharge to the Spokane River.
+NPDES permittee members of the Task Force shall consist of any private or public entity which is issued a NPDES wastewater permit for a discharge to the Spokane River, and which includes a permit requirement to participate in the Task Force..
 The NPDES permittee members will have the roles and responsibilities as described below.
 If an entity does not participate as a member of the Task Force, and in accordance with the NPDES permit condition, the issuing state or federal agency for that entity shall be responsible for enforcement of the permit condition.
 The Task Force does not have any regulatory authority over NPDES permittee members.
 Non-compliance by one or more NPDES permittees relative to their participation in the Task Force shall not be grounds for a determination of non-compliance of any other NPDES permittee.

 Agency and Sovereign Government Membership: